 The rules of intestacy are a set of traditional laws setting out what happens to someone’s estate when they die without a will.
 This dictates what happens to your assets based on things like your marital status and whether you have children.

 A mirror will is a pair of wills for couples who want to mirror each other’s wishes.
+A mirror will is a pair of wills for couples who want to mirror each other's wishes.
+They are, in effect, identical wills, one for each person.
 Most commonly, couples will choose to leave everything they own to their partner, then their children.

 For many years, mirror wills have been the go-to choice for couples in the UK.
 However, we believe that our couples wills are a much better choice.
 Here's why…

 1. They're a way to make solicitor's jobs easier

 Mirror wills were created for two reasons: to offer a discount to couples and to reduce admin time for solicitors.
 This allowed firms to offer a slightly more attractive price compared to the cost of two wills, while doing very little extra work in return.

 With our online will writing service, we also offer a discount for couples, charging just £140 for both wills instead of the £180 it would cost for two individual wills.
 However, the extra benefit of using Farewill is that you have total freedom to write two, completely separate wills.
 And if you do want to mirror each other's wishes, you can choose to do that too.

 2. Your children could end up being disinherited